yosrahelal/paladin/kata/internal/commsbus/README.md

 ```

-If you don't know the type, you can query it using `reflect` package
+If you don't know the type, you can query it using `reflect` package and compare it to `TypeFor` of a pointer to the targe type.

 ```golang
 import "reflect